Gozala/workspace/pages/↪️ Spritely Goblins.md

 	  ```
 	- I actually like Elm variant better because `state` is always explicit, in other words instead of switching behavior you just have a field in `state` that tells you it's current behavior.
 - [[Promise pipelining]] is really cool feature that allows you to batch up several operations, but it seems really tricky to do in typed language settings.
 More specifically
+	- How do you know if return type is going to be an "object" or some data ?
+	- What if return type is an "object" but has a different interface than you'd expect ?
+	-